ShakataGaNai/homeassistant-misc/README.md

 # homeassistant-misc
-Misc public things related to Home Assistant.
+This repo is for random things related to Home Assitant that I've found, collected, built, created, whatever.
+Please make sure you look at the code before using them.
+I'm not malicious but why would you trust my word?
+Use any script here at your own risk.